Go & Grow Bondora is a new investment strategy released by this P2P lending platform. It is already available to all users (2019)

 Now the Bondora Go & Grow 6,75%* is coming and I want to know if it is worth my attention or not!

-Here is a clean and direct review on Bondora Go & Grow, probably the easiest way to invest in P2P lending ever
+Here is a clean Bondora Go & Grow review, probably the easiest way to invest in P2P lending ever

 Portfolio pro Vs. Go&Grow: